 One of Shi’s recent career highlights was when he helped develop several projects, including high-end residences, golf courses, and ski slopes as well as commercial properties that featured restaurants, hotels, shopping centers and a clubhouse in China.

-“Those projects were not the largest one I’ve completed,” he said, “but, they one was special to my heart.”
+“Those projects were not the largest ones I’ve completed,” he said, “but, they were special to my heart.”

 In China, only the brightest can pursue a higher education